btc-vision/OP_NET/StateAwareParallelism.md

    - By **awaiting state availability**, dependent transactions do not revert or retry.
 Instead, they are paused until the state they depend on becomes available, which minimizes wasted compute and preserves the blockchain’s integrity.

 2. **Concurrency for Performance**
-   - OPNet can safely execute independent transactions in parallel, which significantly reduces block processing time by maximizing the use of available CPU cores.
+   - OP_NET can safely execute independent transactions in parallel, which significantly reduces block processing time by maximizing the use of available CPU cores.
 This boosts the system’s throughput, handling more transactions per block.
    - By allowing dependent transactions to wait on state without reverting, **State-Aware Parallelism** ensures no compute cycles are wasted retrying transactions that would otherwise fail.

 3. **Resource Efficiency with Promises and Context Blocking**
    - Using **promises** and **context blocking** allows the system to free up resources while awaiting state changes.
 This ensures that CPU time is efficiently allocated to transactions that are ready to proceed, while dependent transactions only use resources when they can safely execute.
-   - This leads to improved scalability, allowing OPNet to handle a growing number of transactions while maintaining optimal performance.
+   - This leads to improved scalability, allowing OP_NET to handle a growing number of transactions while maintaining optimal performance.

 4. **Minimized Reverts and Optimized Throughput**
    - Since transactions no longer need to revert when missing a required state, the overall execution flow becomes smoother.
 Fewer reverts mean less time spent rolling back changes and retrying, leading to better overall throughput and faster block processing.